pettijohn/DenoTSDockerWSL2VSCode/README.md

 * VS Code
 * [Deno VS Code Extension](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno)

+## To Use

+* Clone the repository, open the folder in VS Code, attach a breakpoint in `main.ts`, hit F5.
+The Docker image will build and then the code will execute in Deno, hitting your breakpoint.
+* CTRL+P, type `task bundle` to run the bundle task, see the result in `out/main.bundle.js`.

 ## File by File

 * `Dockerfile` - Holds all compiler toolchain dependencies in a Docker image.
 Built on `denoland/deno` and exposes the debugging port `9229`.
 Every time we run a toolchain command, we ask Docker to do it via WSL2 and map `./` from the host Windows OS to `/code` in the container.
 We do not copy everything into the build context, rather, the container operates on our live filesystem (we're trying to emulate having `deno` installed locally but with the beauty of all dependencies in a container).
 By tagging this image as `deno` the commands feel relatively natural (e.g. `docker run deno bundle <foo>`).